Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: The Proposed Method

 where $p_c=\frac{1}{K}\sum_{k=1}^Kp^k_c$ is the predicted probability of class $c$.
 A lower predictive uncertainty means the model has more confidence in its prediction.
 The proposed feature uncertainty and predictive uncertainty depict the inherent characteristics of data and are agnostic to ground truth, which are more reasonable for the difficulty measurement in SPL.

-\imp{Distinguishing itself from aleatoric and epistemic uncertainty, our uncertainty serves a distinct purpose: our feature uncertainty assesses the uncertainty linked to high-level video features, while predictive uncertainty conveys the model's confidence in its predictions.
-In contrast, aleatoric uncertainty quantifies uncertainty within observations, while epistemic uncertainty pertains to uncertainty in model parameters. {Importantly, it's worth noting that aleatoric and epistemic uncertainty can also be incorporated into our UCL framework.
-We substantiate this further by presenting a comparison of various uncertainties in the supplementary.}}

 Despite that the above two types of uncertainty can measure the difficulty of data, they cannot be directly applied to SPL because their ranges are intractable, which makes it difficult to determine suitable schedulers for SPL (similar to the design of $\lambda(e)$ in the original SPL).
-To address this issue, we assume they are Gaussian distributed and normalize them to the standard Gaussian distribution, i.e.,

-where $U$ represents $U_F$ or $U_P$, and $\mathrm{E}[U]$ and $\mathrm{Var}[U]$ are the mean and the variance of the uncertainty $U$, respectively.
+To address this issue, we assume they are Gaussian distributed and normalize them to the standard Gaussian distribution, i.e., $\bar{U}=\frac{U-\mathrm{E}[U]}{\sqrt{\mathrm{Var}[U]}}$, where $U$ represents $U_F$ or $U_P$, and $\mathrm{E}[U]$ and $\mathrm{Var}[U]$ are the mean and the variance of the uncertainty $U$, respectively.
 Consequently, $\bar{U}_F,\bar{U}_P\sim \mathcal{N}(0,1)$ and they are statistically bounded.
 Since the mean and variance for the whole dataset are intractable, we use batch normalization \cite{ioffe2015batch} as a practical means to estimate the normalized uncertainty.
 In this work, we exploit the two types of normalized uncertainty for SPL.
-To maintain simplicity, we still use $U$ to denote the normalized $U_F$ or $U_P$.
-Fig. \ref{all} demonstrates the overview of our framework.
+To maintain simplicity, we still use $U$ to denote normalized $U_F$ or $U_P$\footnote{The pseudo code is provided in the supplementary material}.

-Our uncertainty-aware curriculum learning framework is designed to be versatile and adaptable, fitting seamlessly into various model structures.
-Alg. \ref{alg} outlines the pseudo code for our uncertainty-aware curriculum learning applied to VideoQA.
-It's worth noting that the algorithm encompasses both classification-based (CB) VideoQA and regression-based (RB) VideoQA.
-For CB VideoQA, retain the blue lines (the tops of Line 11, 13, 14, 16) and disregard the red ones (the bottoms of Line 11, 13, 14, 16).
-Conversely, for RB VideoQA, follow the opposite steps.
-Furthermore, we have chosen predictive uncertainty for CB VideoQA and feature uncertainty for RB VideoQA in the examples provided.
-It's important to understand that these uncertainties are interchangeable.
-The KL divergence regularization for the feature distributions within the loss is omitted here for the sake of simplicity.